billnobes/billnobes/README.md

 - AI-first workflows in development
 - Automation for LRS/LMS platforms
 - Data pipelines in healthcare edtech
-- Process automation with AT tools
+- Process automation with AI tools

 ---